WILL SOLICITOR CORK, MIDLETON AND DUBLIN

 If you are not married or in a civil partnership but are living with your partner, you will need to make a will to provide for them in your estate.
 Without this important document you could find that they receive nothing after your death.

-Will and Probate Solicitor Dublin
+Will and Probate Solicitor Cork and Midleton

 For those of you who own a family business and have passed the running of the business to a child, you will want to make a will to ensure the business stays with them in the event of your death.
 Where a will is not in place, this can leave the child in a vulnerable situation if the business is passed to someone else or divided.

 It is only natural that we get a bit nervous thinking about our own deaths and this can result in a reluctance to take the first steps towards writing a will.
 Unfortunately, death is one of the only things in life that is guaranteed, so we do need to take steps to ensure our loved ones are provided for.
-At Walsh and Partners, we will provide you with the very best advice when drafting your will.
+At Walsh and Partners LLP, we will provide you with the very best advice when drafting your will.
 The very best bit of advice we can give you now, is to not put this on the long finger any longer.
 The process does not take long and will leave you with a sense of relief and security for the future of your family and those you care about most.
-Contact our expert will solicitor in Dublin and Cork for more information.
+Contact our expert will solicitor in Midleton and Cork City for more information.